 - The custom domain creation may have failed for some reason.
 Check the notification bell at the top of the Azure portal for the progress.

-- The custom domain may have succeeded but the blade may not be refreshed yet.
-Try reopening the Custom domains and SSL blade.
+- The custom domain may have succeeded but the page may not be refreshed yet.
+Try reopening the Custom domains and SSL page.

 - You may have deleted the custom domain at some point.
-Check the audit logs by clicking Settings > Audit Logs from your app's main blade.
+Check the audit logs by clicking Settings > Audit Logs from your app's main page.

-- The Custom domains and SSL blade you're looking in may belong to an app that's created in a different Azure subscription.
+- The Custom domains and SSL page you're looking in may belong to an app that's created in a different Azure subscription.
 Switch to

-another app in a different subscription and check its Custom domains and SSL blade.
+another app in a different subscription and check its Custom domains and SSL page.

-Within the portal, you won't be able to see or manage custom domains created in a different Azure subscription than the app.
-However, if you click Advanced management in the domain's Manage domain blade, you'll be redirected to the domain provider's website, where you'll be able to manually configure your custom domain like any external custom domain for apps created in a different Azure subscription.
+Within the portal, you cannot see or manage custom domains created in a different Azure subscription than the app.
+However, if you click Advanced management in the domain's Manage domain page, you're redirected to the domain provider's website, where you can manually configure your custom domain like any external custom domain for apps created in a different Azure subscription.